Captain Cecil Howard Pixton (1885 – 1972)

 In 1914, Pixton became the first Briton to win the annual seaplane Schneider Trophy, at Monte Carlo.
 (Wakefield had been present at the Conference in 1913 when the Trophy was accepted and the rules passed.)
 Jacques Schneider presented the Trophy; who shared the same great-grandfather as Henry Schneider, a Barrow-in-Furness industrialist.
 Henry Schneider lived at Belsfield (now a Hotel), Bowness-on-Windermere during 1869-1887, for whom steam launch Esperance was built.

 After serving in the Royal Flying Corps/ Royal Air Force during World War 1, and having from June 1910 to 1918 flown or test-flown about 80 types and about 3,500 hours, Pixton joined the Avro Transport Company.
 He leased the hangar at Cockshott, Windermere from Wakefield.
-Between 21 July and October 1919 when the seaplane season finished, he operated two Avro 504s (see photo above) for joyriding, instruction, delivering newspapers to Douglas, the Isle of Man and also carrying passengers at a fare of 10 guineas.
+Between 21 July and October 1919 when the seaplane season finished, he operated two Avro 504s – see photo at the top of this page – for joyriding, instruction, delivering newspapers to Douglas, the Isle of Man and also carrying passengers at a fare of 10 guineas.

 Pixton settled in Windermere, and started a motor garage business at the hangar premises.
 For the next 8 years, he sold cars, motorbikes and petrol, providing motor engineering services, a taxi service from Windermere station and summer coach tours.